automorphism88/snapraid-btrfs/README.md

 ### Q: What is the 'dsync' command and what is it for?
 A: Short for `diff-sync`, this command creates a set of read-only snapshots, runs a `snapraid diff`, and then asks for confirmation before running a `snapraid sync` with the same snapshots.
-Since snapraid can only restore the array to the state it was in at the time of the last sync, syncing is a destructive action, and the `dsync` command allows the user to make sure the new snapshots are okay before continuing with the sync.
+Since SnapRAID can only restore the array to the state it was in at the time of the last sync, syncing is a destructive action, and the `dsync` command allows the user to make sure the new snapshots are okay before continuing with the sync.
 The behavior of this command